ombrix13/exam_R_Australia/README.md

 <details>
-  <summary><h2>Classification & statistical Quantification</h2></summary>
+  <summary><h2>Classification & statistical quantification</h2></summary>

+### Classification
-A threshold classification matrix was applied to enable an exact numerical comparison of surviving and destroyed vegetation and also to isolate land surface dynamics from water bodies or clouds:
+A threshold classification matrix was applied to enable an exact comparison of surviving and destroyed vegetation and also to isolate land surface dynamics from water bodies or clouds:

 * $NDVI < 0.1 \rightarrow NA$ (Excludes water/ocean bodies and non-land pixels)
 * $0.1 \le NDVI \le 0.55 \rightarrow \mathbf{0}$ (Burned Area / Bare Soil / Low Vigor Vegetation - **Purple**)